MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

     ```

-1. Don't peek, but once you're done your delete codes should look something like this.
+1. Don't peek, but once you're done, your delete codes should look something like this.

 ```C#
     static async Task DeleteDocument1(Container Customer)